Iron Maiden

 The name “Iron Maiden” is homonymous with a medieval torture instrument.

 Pioneers of the musical movement that became known as NWOBHM (New Wave of British Heavy Metal), the band achieved substantial success in the early 1980s, accompanied by a growing fan base.
-But with their 1982 album, The Number of the Beast, Iron Maiden rose to international fame, producing a string of multi-platinum albums that became classics of the genre.
-Their work has influenced many rock and metal bands, from the oldest to the most modern, and they are considered one of the most important and influential groups in the style.
+However, with their 1982 album, The Number of the Beast, Iron Maiden rose to international fame, producing a string of multi-platinum albums that became classics of the genre.
+Their work has influenced many Rock and Metal bands, from the oldest to the most modern, and they are considered one of the most important and influential groups in the style.

-With four decades of existence, sixteen studio albums, six live albums, fourteen videos and several compacts, the band has become one of the most successful in heavy metal history, having sold nearly 100 million albums worldwide, crowned with several golds and platinum certificates.
+With four decades of existence, sixteen studio albums, six live albums, fourteen videos, and several compacts, the band has become one of the most successful in Heavy Metal history.
+It has sold nearly 100 million albums worldwide and has been crowned with several gold and platinum albums.

-In 2002, the band received the Ivor Novello Award in recognition of their international success as one of England’s best songwriting partnerships.
+In 2002, the band received the Ivor Novello Award in recognition of its international success as one of England’s best songwriting partnerships.
 During their 2005 American tour, they were added to the Hollywood Rock Hall of Fame.
 In 2011, they won a Grammy Award in the Best Metal Performance category with the song “El Dorado.”
-It was also voted Best Live Band of 2009 by the Brit Awards.
+The Brit Awards also voted them the Best Live Band of 2009.

 Iron Maiden has appeared at several major events, such as Rock in Rio, Monsters of Rock in Donington, Ozzfest, Wacken Open Air, Gods of Metal, Download Festival, and the Reading and Leeds Festivals.